 Patients may be seen in either the UAB General Nephrology Clinic or our Chronic Kidney Disease Clinic.
 At the Chronic Kidney Disease Clinic you will receive more frequent monitoring and more extensive education on your kidney disease.
-UAB nephrologists see patients on our main campus at The Kirklin Clinic of UAB Hospital, and in our neighborhood clinic location, UAB Medicine Leeds.
+UAB nephrologists see patients on our main campus at The Kirklin Clinic of UAB Hospital, and in our neighborhood clinic locations in Hoover and Leeds.

 The Division treats a wide range of conditions, including:

 - Acute or chronic renal (kidney) failure